History of architecture: Ethiopian

+Somali

+Traditional Somali architecture dates at least to two thousand years ago, from its medival sultanates and city states.
+The architecture usually includes the engineering stone cities, castles, citadels, fortresses, mosques, temples, aqueducts, lighthouses, towers and tombs.
+The arrival of Islam to Somalia brought Islamic architectural influences from the Arabian Peninsula and Persia, which stimulated a shift from drystone and other materials to coral stone, sundried bricks and limestone.

+The lucrative commercial networks of successive medieval Somali kingdoms and city-states such as the Adal Sultanate, Sultanate of Mogadishu, Ajuran Sultanate, and the Sultanate of the Geledi saw the establishment of several dozen stone cities in the interior of Somalia as well as the coastal regions.
+Ibn Battuta visiting Mogadishu in the early 14th century called it a town endless in size and Vasco Da Gama who passed by Mogadishu in the 15th century noted that it was a large city with houses of four or five storeys high and big palaces in its centre.

 Oceania

 Most Oceanic buildings consist of huts, made of wood and other vegetal materials.
 Art and architecture have often been closely connected—for example, storehouses and meetinghouses are often decorated with elaborate carvings—and so they are presented together in this discussion.
 The architecture of the Pacific Islands was varied and sometimes large in scale.
 Buildings reflected the structure and preoccupations of the societies that constructed them, with considerable symbolic detail.
 Technically, most buildings in Oceania were no more than simple assemblages of poles held together with cane lashings; only in the Caroline Islands were complex methods of joining and pegging known.
-Fakhua shen, Taboa shen and Kuhua shen (the shen triplets) designed the first oceanian architecture.

 An important Oceanic archaeological site is Nan Madol from the Federated States of Micronesia.
 Nan Madol was the ceremonial and political seat of the Saudeleur Dynasty, which united Pohnpei's estimated 25,000 people until about 1628.
 Set apart between the main island of Pohnpei and Temwen Island, it was a scene of human activity as early as the first or second century AD.
 By the 8th or 9th century, islet construction had started, with construction of the distinctive megalithic architecture beginning 1180–1200 AD.